 We sometimes pay too much for eligible dental services or pay for something that this plan doesn't cover.
 If we do, we can require the person we paid - you or your provider - to return what we paid.
-If we don't do that we have the right to reduce any future benefit payments by the amount we paid by mistake.
+If we don't do that we have the right to reduce any future benefit payments to that provider or payments to you by the amount we paid by mistake.